Drinks Guide

 We recommend for a three course meal that you order the equivalent of half a bottle of wine per person.

-Jugs of iced water will be provided on each table and refilled throughout the meal.
+Jugs of water will be provided on each table and refilled throughout the meal.

 Toasts